huttonj93/nvme-cli/README.md

                              The data in this log file can be analyzed using excel or using Virtium’s vtView.
-                             Visit vtView.virtium.com to see full potential uses of the data show-identify              Shows detail features and current settings get-maverick-fw-version    Prints custom firmware string for Maverick devices to the console parse-maverick-telemetry   Prints formatted Maverick-specific telemetry data block parse-series61-vs-info     Prints formatted Series-61-specific info block (Log 0xC6h) version                    Shows the program version help                       Display this help
+                             Visit vtView.virtium.com to see full potential uses of the data show-identify              Shows detail features and current settings get-series32-fw-version    Prints custom firmware string for Series 32 devices to the console parse-series32-telemetry   Prints formatted Series 32-specific telemetry data block parse-series61-vs-info     Prints formatted Series 61-specific info block (Log 0xC6h) version                    Shows the program version help                       Display this help